Algorithmic trading: Strategies

-Systematic Trading

-Use of computer models to define trade goals, risk controls and rules that can execute trade orders in a methodical way.
-Systematic trading includes both high frequency trading (HFT, sometimes called algorithmic trading) and slower types of investment such as systematic trend following.
-It also includes passive index tracking.

-Recent research by Sergio Alvarez-Teleña (PhD) has found that injecting financial insights into this strategy surpasses a generally data-driven only calibration process.
-This means that the strategy is enhanced by using data-driven calibration, but also insights.
-Furthermore, the use of particle swarm optimization can achieve a bid-offer discount without increasing the risk profile of a trading agent.
-A deeper analysis and dive into machine learning in systematic trading can be found under Alvarez Teleña's thesis at the University College of London and book Trading 2.0: Learning Adaptive Machines.
-Subsequently, his findings led to the emergence of a new unit at the bank BBVA, called Global Strategies & Data Science.

 Trading ahead of index fund rebalancing

 Most retirement savings, such as private pension funds or 401(k) and individual retirement accounts in the US, are invested in mutual funds, the most popular of which are index funds which must periodically "rebalance" or adjust their portfolio to match the new prices and market capitalization of the underlying securities in the stock or other index that they track.
 Profits are transferred from passive index investors to active investors, some of whom are algorithmic traders specifically exploiting the index rebalance effect.
 The magnitude of these losses incurred by passive investors has been estimated at 21–28bp per year for the S&P 500 and 38–77bp per year for the Russell 2000.
 John Montgomery of Bridgeway Capital Management says that the resulting "poor investor returns" from trading ahead of mutual funds is "the elephant in the room" that "shockingly, people are not talking about".